 An advance health care directive (also called an advance directive) is a legally-binding statement for how you would like to be treated at the end of your life, and is composed of two parts.

 1. Naming a Health Care Proxy, who can advocate for your care when you may not be able to

 2. Creating a Living Will, stating the types of medical treatments you do and do not want at the end of your life

 An advance directive can also include your status as an organ donor, and whether or not you would like to be resuscitated if your heart or breathing should stop (in other words, if you have a Do Not Resuscitate order).

 Creating an advance health care directive allows you to communicate to your family and caregivers the types of treatments you want and do not want, the way you would like to be cared for as you age, and who should make decisions for you if you can't make decisions for yourself.
 Not only does creating an advance health care directive ensure that your wishes are communicated and followed, but also takes an enormous amount of stress off your family, as they will not have to make these often difficult decisions about your care.

 By naming a Health Care Proxy you are appointing someone you trust to make medical decisions on your behalf should you no longer be able to make medical decisions for yourself.
 This ensures that someone who knows your wishes will be advocating for you when you may not be able to speak for yourself.
 In addition, by giving decision-making power to a single individual, you can help your family avoid confusion (and potentially fighting) about your care.

-To learn more about the responsibilities of a health care power of attorney, see our article Naming a Health Care Power of Attorney.
+To learn more about the responsibilities of a health care power of attorney, see our article Naming a Health Care Proxy.